yshmarov/edurge/README.md

 # TO DO

-*exception_notification gem*

 *integrate a payments provider to actually pay for courses*

-*home/index - do not show current_user courses that he has already subscribed to*

 *course duration*
 * use youtube api, or whatever the video provider is to fetch video duration